Valdes-Tresanco-MS/gmx_MMPBSA/docs/Q&A/calculations.md

                 Visualize the trajectory given in the `-ct`, `-rt`, or `-lt` options and make sure the PBC has been removed (as shown in Fig 2, right panel).
-On the other hand, if the trajectory has not been fitted (as shown in Fig 2, left panel) this will generate inconsistent results.
+On the other hand, if the trajectory has not been fitted (as shown in Fig 2, left panel) this could generate inconsistent results.

                 Steps: